RUINART Brut 1998

 Falstaff

-Light greenish yellow, silver reflections, fine persistent mousse.
+Bright greenish-yellow, silvery reflections, fine persistent mousse.
 White apple fruit with a hint of lime zest, delicate hazelnut, candied orange zest.
-Juicy, fine yellow tropical fruit, pleasant acidity, mineral touch, discreet blossom honey on the finish; versatile.
+Juicy, fine yellow tropical fruit, pleasant acidity, mineral touch, subtle floral honey on the finish; versatile.

 Read more